-For the 2015-16 financial year, the threshold was for sums in excess of \$13,000.
+For the 2016-17 financial year, the threshold was for sums in excess of \$13,200.

-The Electoral Act is available in full here.
+The Electoral Act can be found in full here.

 Conduct of the review

 The authorised officer of the AEC has authority under s 316(2A) to require the production of documents and giving of evidence for the purpose of assessing compliance with the disclosure obligations required of registered political parties and associated entities under Part XX of the Electoral Act.